isomerpages/pa-chingay/_chingay50-stories/Liew Tong Leng.md

-**Hopes and Dream for Chingay**
+**Hopes and Dream For Chingay**

 Tong Leng has grand visions of Chingay.
 He wants it to be a magnetic crowd-puller on the international events calendar for Singapore.
 He hopes Chingay will grow to  attract the best of local as well as global talents, both as spectators and performers.
 He encourages organisers to continue to come up with variety and creative ideas to take the show to the next level.